Skip to main content

 • the overall objectives of the proposed grant project

-• the evidence provided to demonstrate how your proposed grant project contributes to meeting those objectives
+• the evidence provided to demonstrate how your proposed project contributes to meeting these objectives

-• whether the application aligns with identified geographic priorities for the COALAR Grant Program.
+• whether the application aligns with identified geographic priorities for the COALAR program.

-If the assessment process identifies unintentional errors in your application, we may contact you to correct or clarify the errors, but you cannot make any material alterations or additions to your application.
+If the assessment process identifies unintentional errors in your application, we may contact you to correct or clarify the errors, but you cannot make any material alterations or additions to your application after the application deadline.

 Where possible, we will provide you with an opportunity to comment on any material risks identified during this due diligence process prior to our determining the extent (if any) to which those issues or risks affect our assessment of the application and, if so, whether they are sufficient to warrant the exclusion of your application from the assessment process.

-While an application may meet the assessment criteria, a grant offer is not guaranteed.
+Even when an application meets the assessment criteria, a grant offer is not guaranteed.

 Who will approve grants?